The website design process can be long-winded and complicated.

 After all, your business is unique, with it’s own set of goals and challenges, and your website design should support that.

-From cracking the homepage design to having a visual representation of your key website pages usually takes us between five and ten days.
+From cracking the homepage design, to having a visual representation of your key website pages, it usually takes us between five and ten days.

 Step 8: Amends Made and Final Design Sign Officially

 Needless to say, the key pages also go through the feedback and iteration loop.